Shoaib Akhtar: International career

-He was selected back into the Pakistan squad as they had no choice in the 2003 Test match series against New Zealand, but struggled in a losing Test series against India in 2004.
+He was selected back into the Pakistan squad as they had no choice in the 2003 Test match series against New Zealand but struggled in a losing Test series against India in 2004.
 The series ended with a controversy when he left the field citing an injury leading to suspicions by former Pakistan captain, Inzamam-ul-Haq, about his commitment to the team.
 As a result, his relationship with Inzamam-ul-Haq and former Pakistan coach Bob Woolmer deteriorated.
 A medical panel was set up by the Pakistan Cricket Board to investigate the nature of his injury, however Pakistan officials dispelled all suspicions.

 In 2005, Akhtar regained his reputation as a fast bowler for his side.
-Playing in a three Test home series against England, he made a series of impressive bowling performances.
+Playing in a three-Test home series against England, he made a series of impressive bowling performances.
 His effective use of slower deliveries proved to be unplayable by the English batsmen.
 Akhtar emerged as the highest wicket taker of the series with seventeen wickets.
-His comeback was also remarkable as prior to his return, he had been criticised from all corners; such as by the Worcestershire chairman John Elliot for his celebrity attitude and lack of commitment to the team.
+His comeback was also remarkable as prior to his return, he had been criticized from all corners, such as by the Worcestershire chairman John Elliot for his celebrity attitude and lack of commitment to the team.
 His performance was also acknowledged by the English captain Michael Vaughan, who remarked "I thought he (Shoaib) was a big difference between the two teams".

 Throughout his career, he was regarded as one of the fastest bowlers in the history of international cricket.
 He achieved the record of the fastest recorded bowl to date at 161.3 km/h since 1998 when the bowling speed guns were introduced to international cricket with the new speed measuring method.
 He is also known as one of only three bowlers to have ever broken the 100 mph barrier in cricket history, with a delivery of 100.2 mph, during a one-day international against England at the 2003 World Cup.

 Struggle for form and consistent injuries (2007–2009)

-On 29 October 2007, Akhtar made his return to cricket from his 13 match ban and performed very well, he took 4 wickets for 43 runs against South Africa in the fifth and deciding One Day International series in Lahore in Pakistan.
+On 29 October 2007, Akhtar made his return to cricket after his 13-match ban and performed very well, taking 4 wickets for 43 runs against South Africa in the fifth and deciding match of the One Day International series in Lahore in Pakistan.
 Subsequently, he was included in the 16-man Pakistan squad for the 2007 tour of India.